pcroch/lunch-picker-api/README.md

       It will launch the Unit testing and Integration testing

 ### B- Integration Testing Description:
-      Some testing are already setup for the finders controller and some models.
+      Some testing are already setup for the lubche controller and some models.

       More information will coming soon